Darkness Before Dawn (Part 5) – The Lighthouses That Make a Difference (UPDATED)

 In the Eye of the Storm

-“If things go wrong in the world, this is because something is wrong with the individual, because something is wrong with me.
-Therefore, if I am sensible I shall put myself right first.” – Carl Jung (From a lecture in 1933, ‘Civilisation in Transition’)
+If things go wrong in the world, this is because something is wrong with the individual, because something is wrong with me.
+Therefore, if I am sensible, I shall put myself right first. – Carl Jung (Civilization in Transition)

 By J.J.
 Montagnier

-In the next chapter we will continue to take a deep dive into how polarity facilitates human development and growth; we will consider how we as individuals can find our purpose and maintain balance within our polarised times; we will contemplate the nature of truth in a ‘post-truth’ world and we will consider how we can get ready for the incoming light of truth.
+In the next chapter, we will continue to take a deep dive into how polarity facilitates human development and growth; we will consider how we as individuals can find our purpose and maintain balance within our polarised times; we will contemplate the nature of truth in a ‘post-truth’ world and we will consider how we can get ready for the incoming light of truth.
 Please subscribe to receive alerts for updates.